silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 	$Title --> [Looks up: Current PageController and parent classes] --> [Looks up: Current Page and parent classes]

-The list of variables you could use in your template is the total of all the methods in the current scope object, parent classes of the current scope object, and any [api:SilverStripe\Core\Extension] instances you have.
+The list of variables you could use in your template is the total of all the methods in the current scope object, parent classes of the current scope object, and any [Extension](api:SilverStripe\Core\Extension) instances you have.

 ### Navigating Scope